TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing.rst

 The :php:`FilesProcessor` resolves file references, files, or files inside a folder or collection to be used for output in the frontend.
-A :ts:`FLUIDTEMPLATE` can then simply iterate over processed data automatically.
+A :typoscript:`FLUIDTEMPLATE` can then simply iterate over processed data automatically.

 Using the :php:`FilesProcessor` the following scenario is possible::